admarble/video-directory-backend-poc/video-directory-backend/YOUTUBE_INTEGRATION_GUIDE.md

 ## Overview

-This implementation provides a straightforward YouTube API integration for your Payload CMS video directory.
+This implementation provides a comprehensive YouTube API integration for your Payload CMS video directory.
 Here's what it does:

 1. **Custom UI Field**: Adds a "Fetch YouTube Data" button to the video creation form
-2. **Auto-fill**: Automatically populates title, description, duration, and publish date
+2. **Auto-fill**: Automatically populates title, description, duration, publish date, creator, categories, and tags
+3. **Creator Management**: Automatically creates or finds existing creators based on YouTube channel information
+4. **Smart Categorization**: Maps YouTube categories and detects additional categories from keywords
+5. **Tag Management**: Automatically creates or finds existing tags from YouTube video tags
-3. **Thumbnail Upload**: Optionally downloads and uploads the video thumbnail to your media collection
+6. **Thumbnail Upload**: Optionally downloads and uploads the video thumbnail to your media collection
-4. **Error Handling**: Provides clear feedback for invalid URLs or API errors
+7. **Error Handling**: Provides clear feedback for invalid URLs or API errors

 ## Setup Instructions